elveatles/NASACapstone/README.md

 For this, the NASA APOD [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) [API](https://api.nasa.gov/api.html#apod) was used.
 The user can choose from a collection of thumbnails to see a larger image and details about the image.
 A Facebook share button can be used in the detail view of the photo.

 The Facebook share button is associated with a Facebook Test App and can be tested with a Facebook Test User.

+## Requirements

+The Mars rover email feature for this app requires you to run the app on an actual device.
+If you just want to see the photo in the simulator, it is also saved to the Photos library.